-Did you use to watch a lot of TV shows?
+“Did you use to watch TV all the time?”

 Finally, if the respondent confirms this second presupposition, you can move on to ask the main question that you are interested in:

-Did you use to watch a lot of TV shows, and if so, then did you also stop watching a lot of TV shows, and if so, then why did you stop watching a lot of TV shows?
+“Did you use to watch TV all the time, and if so, then did you also stop watching watching TV all the time, and if so, then what made you stop watching TV all the time?

 Loaded questions aren’t always fallacious

-This is because if the presupposition that a question contains is valid, meaning that all the people involved in the discussion agree with it, then the question is generally not considered fallacious.
-For example, consider the following question:
+It’s important to note that loaded questions aren’t always considered fallacious.
+Rather, they are generally considered fallacious only if there is an issue with the presupposition that they contain.
+Accordingly, if the presupposition that a question contains is valid, meaning that all the people involved in the discussion agree with it, then the question is generally not considered fallacious.

 “What movie do you want to watch tonight?”